 Tour de Yorkshire

-The main day for West Yorkshire is Saturday 30th April as the entire women’s race and stage two of the men’s race wind their way through the county.
-Both races follow the same course – starting in Otley town centre and finishing in Doncaster.
+The main day for West Yorkshire is Sunday 30th April as stage three of the men's race winds its way through the county.
+The race will start in Bradford City Centre and finish in Fox Valley, Sheffield.

 The three stages of the race are: